andela-anandaa/stuffly/README.md

 # Stuffly
 Stuffly is an IoT app built during the Andela IoT Hackathon.
 It basically gives real time updates on temperature, humidity and air-pressure for a particular room.
 Through this, we can determine if a room is stuffy or not &mdash; hence the name **stuff**ly.

-We've currently built a client Slack bot for Andela Slack Org which called _@stuffly_ through which you can interact with the IoT app.
+We've currently built a client Slack bot for Andela Slack Org, called _@stuffly_ through which you can interact with the IoT app.

 ## Schematic Diagram